-A writer at PicMonkey must resign themself to being something of a footman at the table of Design.
+Writers at PicMonkey must resign themselves to the role of footmen at the table of Design.
 You walk by a designer’s monitor when a piece of photographic gorgeousness is coming together, and say: “Ooooh man, that’s cooooowuhl!
 How’d ya dooooo that?!
 And you get an inscrutable answer like: “Never underestimate a slab font.”
 You have to wait until the dishes are cleared to go back and ask more deliberately, with pen in hand, “Okay.
 Now tell me how you made that image, and talk slowly please.”

 This week’s tips from designers Jen Shetterly and Jaree Wolfe center on using our new Winterland theme to make oooh-man-that’s-coooowuhl holiday photo effects and tags.
 First, get an eyeful of inspiration on our Pinterest boards.
 Jen pinned some cool samples made with PicMonkey’s Winterland effects, and also some general inspiration from around the web that’ll get your design mind whirring.